Date of Degree

 Copyright 2012 Matthew John Boss

 Boss, Matthew John.
-"Analysis-ready isogeometric model of skeletal muscles." thesis, University of Iowa, 2012.
+"Analysis-ready isogeometric model of skeletal muscles."
+MS (Master of Science) thesis, University of Iowa, 2012.